cbos/cbos.github.io/content/posts/20240302-grafana-scenes-development-tips/index.md

 ## 10 Contribute
 As Grafana Scenes is [open source](https://github.com/grafana/scenes), it is possible to contribute as well.
 While developing, I noticed areas where Grafana Scenes could be enhanced and some functionality I wanted to use was not working as expected.
-For sure, it is possible to create a ticket at the Github project.
+For sure, it is possible to create a ticket at the GitHub project.
 But it is also possible to contribute with a pull request.
 The advantage is that you can create the change locally, use it in your own app to see if it really works.

 The changes I proposed are already merged and part of the release of Grafana Scenes.
 That is the power of open source, together making it stronger :muscle:.